neoforged/.github/primers/1.21.6/index.md

     - `extractBackground` - Extracts a glyph effect and submits the element to be rendered on the background Z.
 - `net.minecraft.client.gui.navigation.ScreenRectangle#transformAxisAligned` now takes in a `Matrix3x2f` instead of a `Matrix4f`
 - `net.minecraft.client.gui.render`
-    - `GuiLayer` - An enum that defines the order of how elements render on the screen.
     - `GuiRenderer` - A class that renders all submitted elements to the screen.
     - `TextureSetup` - A record that specifies samplers 0-2 for use in a render pipeline.
 The first two textures are arbitrary with the third being for the current lightmap texture.
 - `net.minecraft.client.gui.render.pip`